-As at May 5, 2019, an amount of \$5.0 million was outstanding under the Credit Facility (February 3, 2019 - \$25.0 million), as well as letters of credit issued for the purchase of inventories which amounted to \$0.8 million (February 3, 2019 - \$5.6 million, which amount included a letter of guarantee required by the municipality in connection with the expansion of the distribution centre).
-As at May 5, 2019, the Corporation was in compliance with all of its financial covenants.
+As at November 3, 2019, there was no amount outstanding under the Credit Facility (February 3, 2019 - \$25.0 million), other than letters of credit issued for the purchase of inventories which amounted to \$1.1 million (February 3, 2019 - \$5.6 million, which amount included a letter of guarantee required by the municipality in connection with the expansion of the distribution centre).
+As at November 3, 2019, the Corporation was in compliance with all of its financial covenants.